 The fear of your child monitor being hacked is something we all understand; even worse is that it may not be immediately obvious that it’s happening.

 Small changes and unusual noises are key signs that something’s amiss; so if you’re suspicious, read on to learn more.

 Know where your baby monitor camera is focused so you can notice if anything unusual happens, ie., the camera moving without your input.

 It’s best to ask your partner and older kids to let you know if they change the baby monitor’s camera position so you can be sure any changes are being made from within household access.

 Opt for audio alerts

-If you’re hearing sounds, voices, or music in the room through your baby monitor that you know aren’t being produced in your home, it can be a sign that your baby monitor has been hacked.
+If you’re hearing sounds, voices, or music through your baby monitor that you know aren’t being produced in your home, it can be a sign that your baby monitor has been hacked.
 If a suspicious incident occurs, it’s best to note the date, time, and what occurred.

-The best thing you can to to stay safe is follow basic protocol — securing both your wireless network and your video monitor with a complex password helps to make hacking more difficult for intruders, and regularly rebooting devices to trigger installation of software updates ensures that the most recent and most secure technology are present on monitors.
+The best thing you can do to stay safe is to follow basic protocol — securing both your wireless network and your video monitor with a complex password helps make hacking more difficult for intruders, while regularly rebooting devices to trigger the installation of software updates will ensure that the latest and most secure technology is present on your monitor.